zteeed/zteeed.github.io/_posts/2020-01-08-some-tricks-about-python-compilation.md

 published: true
 ---

-> This article might help you to learn some usefull tricks about python compilation.
+> This article might help you to learn some useful tricks about python compilation.
 > You can train using the code and files given in this article.

 # Some information about the ressource path inside executable